 Dr. Siess was born and raised in Southern California and moved to Flagstaff to attend NAU.
 She fell in love with the mountains, so she made Flagstaff her permanent home.
 Dr. Siess started working at Westside in 2008 as a veterinary technician where she quickly made the clients and patients her family.
 After finishing veterinary school at Western University of Health Sciences in Pomona, CA, it was only natural for Dr. Siess to come “home” to Westside Veterinary Clinic to work as a veterinarian.
 Wanting to make a long-term commitment to Westside, Dr. Siess became the owner of the practice in March 2018.
 She loves surgery, orthopedics, preventative medicine and exotic animal medicine.
 When she can, she works with the Humane Society of the US to provide free veterinary care animals in extremely rural areas of the country.
-In her limited free time, Dr. Siess enjoys hiking, camping, traveling, and of course spending time with her fiancé and their 4 dogs, 6 cats and ball python.
+In her limited free time, Dr. Siess enjoys hiking, camping, traveling, and of course spending time with her husband, John, and their 3 dogs, 5 cats and ball python.
 Dr. Siess could not ask for a better practice to be a part of, nor could she ask for a better staff!

 Dr. Barnes earned her Doctorate in Veterinary Medicine at Colorado State University.
 She was the owner of Westside Veterinary Clinic for 12 years until March of 2018 when she sold the practice to Dr. Jenny Siess.
 Dr. Barnes has a passion for internal medicine in small animals.
 She is also certified in Veterinary Acupuncture and has years of experience in alternative and Chinese veterinary medicine.
 In her free time, Dr. Barnes enjoys doing agility and hiking with her 2 Jack Russell Terriors, Petey and Reggie.
 She loves gardening and relaxing around the house as well as traveling both in an out of the United States.